We noted when looking at chapter 7 that there is a new beginning at 8,1. Where though does Jesus continue to be?

 Then take a look at my response.

-The first page for this chapter must be the feeding of the crowd in the desert (8,1-9).
+Our opening page for this chapter must be the feeding of the crowd in the desert (8,1-9).

 The third page will be the healing of the blind man at Bethsaida (8,22-26) which is followed by

-the fourth page is where we will read about the events at Caesarea Philippi (8,27-9,1).
+the fourth page, where we will read the events at Caesarea Philippi (8,27-9,1).

 We are now ready for our reading of the chapter beginning with the second feeding of a large crowd, 8,1-9.